-People who have had an organ transplant need antirejection medicines, or immunosuppressants.
-This is because your immune system will try to destroy the new organ.
+People who have had an organ transplant need antirejection medicines.
+This is because the immune system will try to destroy the new organ.
 These medicines are also called immunosuppressants.
 They weaken your immune system and decrease your body's ability to destroy your new organ.
-But they also decrease your body's ability to fight infections, cancer, and other diseases.
+But they also decrease how well your body can fight infections, cancer, and other diseases.

 Here are some of the medicines you may need to take.
 You may have to take other medicines to prevent infection or to control other health problems you have (like high blood pressure).

-Taking high doses of corticosteroids for just a few days may cause temporary side effects such as high blood pressure, high cholesterol, weight gain, sleep problems, and anxiety.
+Taking high doses of steroid medicine for just a few days may cause short-term side effects.
+These include high blood pressure, high cholesterol, weight gain, sleep problems, and anxiety.
 High doses can sometimes cause more severe side effects, such as extreme agitation, paranoia, psychosis, and hallucinations.

 These medicines include prednisone or methylprednisolone.